-Good housekeeping can lower the chances of a fire starting, so the accumulation of combustible materials in premises should be monitored carefully.
+For all care homes, good housekeeping will lower the chances of a fire starting, so the accumulation of combustible materials in premises should be monitored carefully.
 Good housekeeping is essential to reduce the chances of escape routes and fire doors being blocked or obstructed.

-Waste material should be kept in suitable containers prior to removal from the premises.
-If bins, particularly wheeled bins, are used outside, they should be secured in a compound to prevent them being moved to a position next to the building and set on fire.
-Skips should never be placed against a building and should normally be a minimum of 6m away from any part of the premises (see Figure 13).
+Keep waste material in suitable containers before it is removed from the premises.
+If bins, particularly wheeled bins, are used outside, secure them in a compound to prevent them being moved to a position next to the building (see Figure 13) and set on fire.
+Never place skips against a building - they should normally be a minimum of 6m away from any part of the premises.

-If you generate a considerable quantity of combustible waste material then you may need to develop a formal plan to manage this effectively, e.g. in packing and unpacking areas.
+If you generate a considerable quantity of combustible waste material then you may need to develop a formal plan to manage this effectively.